Styria-Digital/confgetti/README.md

 2. environment

 So if you have `MY_VARIABLE` key stored in consul and in environment, Confgetti will return value stored in environment (if you do not tell Confgetti otherwise.).
+Confgetti does not punish you if you do not have Consul server running, it will still return value from environment variable!

 Slightly *high-level* function `load_and_validate_config`, that is used for fetching multiple variables at once and overriding declared module variables, will try to get variable from one extra source, local json configuration file in following order: